^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-With a mild form of intestinal disorder, potato starch can be used for treatment.
-It has a positive effect on the digestive system and has such an effect on the body:
+In mild cases of intestinal disorders, potato starch can be used for treatment.
+It has a positive effect on the digestive system and has the following effect on the body:

-• Removes inflammation from the mucous membranes of internal organs.
+• Relieves inflammation of the mucous membranes of internal organs.

-• It removes toxins and harmful bacteria from the body.
+• Removes toxins and harmful bacteria from the body.

 1. Grate the potatoes and squeeze.
-Take 50 ml of juice and take 1 teaspoonful 3 times a day.
+Take 50 ml of juice and take 1 teaspoon 3 times a day.

-2. Swallow a tablespoon of dry potato starch and drink a small amount of water.
+2. Swallow a tablespoon of dry potato starch and wash it down with a small amount of water.
 Repeat the procedure 2-3 times during the day.

-3. In a glass of warm water, dilute 2 tablespoons of starch.
-Take until the complete elimination of painful symptoms.
+3. Dissolve 2 tablespoons of starch in a glass of warm water.
+Take until the painful symptoms are completely eliminated.
 Instead of water, you can use a decoction of chamomile or mint.

-In addition to the above recipes, various fruit jellies with starch can be used for treatment.
+In addition to the above recipes, various fruit jelly with starch can be used for treatment.

 Starch with iodine

-Another alternative remedy for eliminating diarrhea is iodine starch.
+Another folk remedy for eliminating diarrhea is starch with iodine.
 To prepare the medicine, take the following ingredients:

 • 50 ml of warm water.

 Dissolve starch in warm water and add the remaining ingredients.
-Once the solution has completely cooled, add 150 ml of boiling water to it and stir it gently.
-Again wait for cooling and add a teaspoon of 5% iodine (alcohol tincture).
+Once the solution has cooled completely, add 150 ml of boiling water and stir thoroughly.
+Wait for it to cool again and add a teaspoon of 5% iodine (alcohol tincture).

-The combination of iodine and starch has antiviral, antifungal and antimicrobial effects.
-Oppresses pathogenic microorganisms that caused an intestinal disorder.
+The combination of iodine and starch has an antiviral, antifungal and antimicrobial effect.
+It inhibits pathogenic microorganisms that cause intestinal disorders.

 Iodine for diarrhea

-An effective tool in the treatment of fastened liquid stool is iodine.
-From diarrhea it is used in combination with other components, since in its pure form it is dangerous.
-Alternative medicine offers such recipes based on iodine in intestinal disorders:
+An effective remedy for treating frequent loose stools is iodine.
+It is used for diarrhea in combination with other components, since it is dangerous in its pure form.
+Traditional medicine offers the following iodine-based recipes for intestinal disorders:

-1. Four teaspoons of potato starch is dissolved in 100 ml of boiled water.
-Add a teaspoon of sugar and a pinch of citric acid to the mixture.
-Stir well to avoid lumps or sediment.
-Boil 300 ml of water, cool a little and enter into a starch solution.
+1. Dissolve four teaspoons of potato starch in 100 ml of boiled water.
+Add a teaspoon of sugar and a pinch of citric acid to the resulting mixture.
+Mix well to avoid lumps or sediment.
+Boil 300 ml of water, cool slightly and add to the starch solution.
 Bring the mixture to a boil and cool.
-Add a teaspoon of iodine and stir until a blue color is obtained.
-The resulting kissel should be used in small portions throughout the day.
+Add a teaspoon of iodine and stir until blue.
+Drink the resulting jelly in small portions throughout the day.

 2. Dissolve two teaspoons of starch in 100 ml of water and mix thoroughly.
-Boil a glass of water and enter into it a starch solution.
-In the finished kissel, add a teaspoon of iodine.
-The product should be cooled in a dark cool place and taken 2-3 times a day in equal portions.
+Boil a glass of water and add the starch solution.
+Add a teaspoon of iodine to the finished jelly.
+Cool the product in a dark, cool place and take 2-3 times a day in equal portions.

-Also, there are iodine-containing products that enhance the effect of alternative recipes and contribute to the normalization of the bowel.
-The most useful and rich in iodine content are: fish hake, salmon, flounder, shrimp, tuna and catfish.
+There are also iodine-containing products that enhance the effect of folk recipes and help normalize bowel function.
+The most useful and rich in iodine are: hake, salmon, flounder, shrimp, tuna and catfish.

-Treatment with iodine is contraindicated in diseases of the cardiovascular system and the thyroid gland.
-Alternative drugs are not recommended for use during pregnancy and lactation, in the menstrual period, for the treatment of children, as well as in combination with potassium permanganate and medicinal preparations.
+Treatment with iodine is contraindicated in diseases of the cardiovascular system and thyroid gland.
+Folk remedies are not recommended for use during pregnancy and lactation, during the menstrual period, for the treatment of children, as well as in combination with potassium permanganate and medications.

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Starch with iodine for diarrhea" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Starch and iodine for diarrhea." translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.